TamerAbdelatyAhmed/My-Datacamp-Projects./1- Data Science + Data Analysis + Staistical Analysis - AB Testing Projects./Premium project Interstellar Delivery: Mastering Datetime in Python./README.md

 **Project Description**
 - Manipulate date and time using Python:
-In this project, you'll build reusable Python functions to power an intergalactic delivery startup.
+In this project, I built reusable Python functions to power an intergalactic delivery startup.
 You'll practice formatting timestamps and breaking code into reusable parts.
 These functions will help estimate arrivals, calculate landing times, and update customers across the galaxy.
 Blast off into space and keep deliveries on time with Python!

 *Project Instructions:*
 Define a function called format_date(), which formats a timestamp into a readable datetime string.